elijahverhoff/elijahverhoff.github.io/_projects/stepperchoir/index.md

 ### Step Pulse Generation

 This function handles the pitch timing.
-With a resolution of microseconds, this function ensures that the motor plays a pitch by delivering step pulses to the motor at the frequency of the note to be played.
+It ensures that the motor plays a pitch by delivering step pulses to the motor at a rate equal to the period of the note to be played.
 For example, to produce A4 (~440 Hz), the period would be approximately 1,000,000 µs / 440 ≈ 2273 µs.
+In this case, a "single step" pulse is sent every 2273 µs.

 motorSpeeds[motorNum] defines the time between steps in microseconds (the inverse of frequency).
 A smaller value results in a higher pitch.